 Wisdom teeth are the third set of molars that usually grow in during the late teens to early 20’s.
 While these teeth provided additional chewing power for our ancestors, the modern human jaw is often too small to accommodate them.

 If your jaw is too small for these extra teeth, they may push your other teeth out of place or the wisdom teeth can even grow sideways and cause a myriad of troubles.
-Dr. Gabriel can assess the status of your wisdom teeth and determine if they need to be taken out.
+Dr. Gabriel can assess the status of your wisdom teeth and determine if you need any extractions.

 Serious Tooth Infections